-This example shows how to generate modular HDL code from MATLAB® code containing functions.
+This example shows how to generate modular HDL code from MATLAB® code that contains functions.

-The MATLAB design used in the example is an implementation of an LMS filter.
-The LMS filter is used to identify an FIR filter signal embedded in the noise.
+The MATLAB design used in the example is an implementation of an LMS (Least Mean Squares) filter.
+The LMS filter is a class of adaptive filter that identifies an FIR filter signal that is embedded in the noise.
 The LMS filter design implementation in MATLAB consists of a top-level function

 design_name = 'mlhdlc_lms_fcn'; testbench_name = 'mlhdlc_lms_fir_id_tb';